YARD WordPress Integration (Plugin)

 Display Language Configuration

-parameter is accepting one display language for the frontend, for example:
+The displaylang="" parameter is accepting one display language for the frontend, for example:

-- events shown in German language
+displaylang="english"- events shown in English languagedisplaylang="german"- events shown in German language

-is the recommended setting as other languages are under development to be used as display language for the frontend.
+Currently, english is the recommended setting as other languages are under development to be used as display language for the frontend.

 Talk Language Configuration

-parameter is accepting one or multiple talk languages, for example:
+The talklang="" parameter is accepting one or multiple talk languages, for example:

-- events conducted in English or German language
+talklang="english"- events conducted in English languagetalklang="german"- events conducted in German languagetalklang="english,german"- events conducted in English or German language

-This filter uses an AND search combination concerning other parameters, such as country
+This filter uses an AND search combination concerning other parameters, such as country.

 Event Format Configuration